Rule breakers face bigger possible fines from CME Group

 The CME notice said it wanted to make its rules "more applicable to the types of disciplinary cases going through the enforcement process."

-A company spokeswoman said the notice referred to all types of cases and that CME was changing disciplinary procedures "to increase the deterrent effect of the penalties."
+A spokeswoman did not respond to a question about what types of cases the notice referred to.

-Bill Harts, chief executive of Modern Markets Initiative, which represents high-speed traders, said algorithmic trading had not made disciplinary matters more complex.
+Bill Harts, chief executive of Modern Markets Initiative, which represents high-speed traders, said algorithmic trading did not make disciplinary matters more complex.